safing/docs/portmaster/guides/contribute.md

 ###### Thanks For Participating!

 It is amazing to see you love Portmaster so much that you are checking out this guide.
-And honestly, as a small team **your contribution means the world to us.** We could not do it without you!
+As a small team, **your contribution means the world to us.** We could not do it without you!

 ## Spread the Word